appscode/osm/CONTRIBUTING.md

 If you have a question about OSM or having problem using it, you can contact us on our public Slack channel.
 Follow [this link](https://slack.appscode.com) to get invitation to our Slack channel.

 ## Bugs/Feature request
 If you have found a bug with OSM or want to request for new features, please [file an issue](https://github.com/appscode/OSM/issues/new).
+Be sure to describe
+- How can it be reproduced?
+- What did you expect?
+- What actually occurred?
+- Cloud provider, Go version, platform, etc. if possibly relevant.

 ## Contribution Flow
 If you fix a bug or developed a new feature, feel free to submit a PR.
 In either case, please file a [Github issue]((https://github.com/appscode/osm/issues/new)) first, so that we can have a discussion on it.
 This is a rough outline of what a contributor's workflow looks like: